 David C. Myers

-David C. Myers is a trial attorney with almost 30 years of experience handling cases in a wide range of practice areas and industries.
+David Myers is a trial attorney with over 35 years of experience handling cases in a wide range of practice areas and industries.
 His sound judgment and substantive knowledge has produced a consistent record of successes for his clients.
-Mr. Myers’ commitment to client service remains constant, enabling him to understand his clients’ concerns and develop solutions that accomplish their goals and objectives.
+David’s commitment to client service remains constant, enabling him to understand his clients’ concerns and develop solutions that accomplish their goals and objectives.

 Indicative of his intense client focus, David was named to the 2013 and 2015 BTI Client Service All-Star Team, an elite group of attorneys identified by their clients as providing the absolute best in client service.